Welcome to my website!

 - Things Fall Apart by Chinua Achebe (Surreal reflections on Western imperialism.)

-- The White Tiger by Aravind Adiga (Required reading for the Indian diaspora.)
+- The White Tiger by Aravind Adiga (Required reading/viewing for the Hindu diaspora.)

 Short Stories